Intellectual Property Protection of Diffusion Models via the Watermark Diffusion Process: Related Work

-\textbf{Watermarking Generative Models} Watermarking generative models is more challenging due to the difficulty of controlling the generative process while not affecting the original task.
-Previous studies~\cite{fei2022supervised,yu2021artificial,ong2021protecting} propose methods to watermark GANs by constructing mappings between trigger inputs and outputs given by the generator through regularization constraints in the training objective.
-However, these methods cannot be applied to DMs since regularization cannot directly control the diffusion process's inherent randomness.
-Previous research \cite{chou2022backdoor} has explored the backdoor attacks of DMs by modifying the training optimization objective and triggering it through sampling from the noise with a specific distribution.
-However, watermarking methods for DMs based on this backdoor attack have not been developed.
-A recent study~\cite{zhao2023recipe} presents a watermarking scheme for DMs, where an encoder is trained to implant the watermark into task data embedding and a decoder to extract the watermark from the task generation results.
-In comparison, our proposed method learns to generate the watermark data through a \wdp\, which does not affect the standard diffusion process for task data.
-To our best knowledge, this is the first work that provides an ownership resolution of DMs by implanting a different diffusion process for the watermark data.
+Watermarking generative models is more challenging due to the difficulty of controlling the generative process.
+Previous studies~\cite{fei2022supervised,yu2021artificial,ong2021protecting} propose to watermark GANs by constructing mappings between trigger inputs and outputs given by the generator through regularization constraints.
+These methods are not applicable to diffusion models due to the different architectures.
+Some studies are related to backdoor attacks in diffusion models~\cite{chou2022backdoor,trojdiff}.
+They both introduce the concept of altering the transition kernel of the standard diffusion process to inject backdoors into diffusion models.
+For comparison, our approach initially formulates the diffusion process with a modified Gaussian kernel (MDP) with a simplified optimization objective.
+We then theoretically prove that a WDP is exactly a MDP under specific configurations.
+Some recent studies~\cite{zhao2023recipe,wdm2} have also proposed watermarking methods for diffusion models, either by embedding the watermark into task generation results or extracting the watermark using specific prompts.
+Notably, these methods are either unsuitable for unconditional diffusion models or expose the watermark during original task generation.
+In contrast, our method generates the watermark data through a WDP given the corresponding trigger without affecting the standard diffusion process for task data generation.
+To the best of our knowledge, this is the first work that provides an ownership resolution of diffusion models by implanting a different diffusion process for the watermark data.